openSUSE/Customize-IBus/GUIDE.md

  to change IBus theme by selecting this file.

- If you make any changes to this content after applying this file in above extension, please disable and then enable 'custom IME theme' again to make the changes take effect.
+ If you make any changes to this content after applying this file in above extension, for Customize IBus Extension before v68, please disable and then enable 'custom IME theme' again to make the changes take effect.

+ Starting from v69, support stylesheets hot reload, CSS changes reflecting in real-time.
 */

 /*